There are a number of possible causes why your custom CSS may not be applied.

 Reason: your server will use a cached version of the CSS

 Fix: clear the browser and server cache

-Extra tip: During the development of your website, its best to not use any type of cache system (server side or plugin side).
+Extra tip: During the development of your website, it's best not to use any type of cache system (server-side or plugin-side).
 Once everything works and looks the way you wanted, feel free to add at most 1 cache plugin.